Travelling to Indonesia?

 - Cash is still essential in many parts of Indonesia, especially for street food, transportation, and at local markets

-- Stick to ATMs from local banks like BCA, BNI, or Mandiri
+- Stick to ATMs from local banks like BCA or BNI

-- It’s important to choose a fee-free card as bank cards typically change ATM withdrawal fees ranging between 2-8%
+- It’s important to choose a fee-free card as bank cards typically charge ATM withdrawal fees ranging between 2-8%

-- YouTrip offers *free S$400 in ATM withdrawals every calendar month
+- YouTrip offers up to S$400 in free overseas ATM withdrawals every calendar month.
+A 2% fee is imposed thereafter.

 Yes, cash is still king in many parts of Indonesia.
 While big cities and touristy areas increasingly accept card payments, small businesses and local vendors still prefer Indonesian Rupiah (IDR).
 You’ll need cash for: